forax/vmboiler/README.md

 Can you compare it to the way Graal/Truffle do deoptimization ?
 ---
-Truffle use a modified Hotspot runtime and its own JIT (Graal).
+Truffle uses a modified Hotspot runtime and its own JIT (Graal).
-The idea is that the runtime deveoper write an interpreter with hints that helps the partial evaluation done by Graal to generate an heavily optimized assembly code with the same semantics than the interpreter.
+The idea is that a runtime developer write an interpreter with hints that helps the partial evaluation done by Graal to generate an heavily optimized assembly code with the same semantics than the interpreter.
-The boiler is a generator, not an interpreter so the code specialization can be done when generating instead of as a separate pass at compile time like Truffle-SOM does.
-The boiler uses invokedynamic to get the values of the stack frame instead of asking Hotspot these values so it works great all Java VM that have a decent JIT but will not provide agressive optimisations as Truffle can do because it doesn't seat on top of Graal.
+The boiler is a code generator, not an interpreter so the code specialization can be done when generating instead of as a separate pass at compile time like Truffle-SOM does.
+The boiler uses invokedynamic to get the values of the stack frame instead of asking Hotspot these values so it works great on all Java VMs that have a decent JIT but will not provide agressive optimisations as Truffle can do because it doesn't seat on top of Graal.